LilyAsFlora/invicta/README.md

 `text` — The ciphertext to decrypt.
 Will output all possible solutions.

 #### Options
-  `-h, --help`  Show a help message and exit.
+  `-h, --help` — Show a help message and exit.
+  `-o, --output-shifts` — Shows the shift keys needed to get from each plaintext to the ciphertext.

 ## Encryption Examples